Last night, I was so inspired by a Netflix movie, that I jumped off the couch and into action.

 In real life, same thing!
 You have skills and features too.

-The problem is, life is a big connect-the-dots game.
+The problem is, that life is a big connect-the-dots game.
 You have to discover those dots even exist before you connect them.
-In other words, you have to learn those new skills, paths and lessons before you make big strides.
+In other words, you have to learn those new skills, paths, and lessons before you make big strides.

 In the case you know which skills you need, start learning new things.

 - Take that course you’ve been putting off